15davidallison/BlackboardExample/README.md

 # BlackboardExample

-Java project to demosntrate the Blackboard pattern.
+Java project to demonstrate the Blackboard pattern.

 Assignment for CS3560.